 • Glass bottles and jars: Green, brown and clear glass is acceptable, but it must be thoroughly rinsed.
 Remove covers.
 Labels do not need to be removed.
 Unacceptable: Window glass, plate glass, mirrors, drinking glasses, dishes, light bulbs, or ceramics.

 • Plastic items with a recycling symbol of #1 - #6: Milk jugs, bottles, plastic food containers, yogurt cups, margarine and whip cream tubs.
 All items must be thoroughly rinsed.
-Covers and labels need not be removed.
+Covers and labels do not need to be removed.
 Unacceptable: styrafoam, plastic bags, motor oil or anti-freeze containers, paint pails, plastic manufactured household goods and furnishings such as laundry baskets, swimming pools, lawn chairs, tableware.

-• Aluminum and bimetal (tin and steel) cans: Vegetable or beverage cans and pie tins that are empty and thoroughly rinsed; labels need not be removed.
+• Aluminum and bimetal (tin and steel) cans: Vegetable or beverage cans and pie tins that are empty and thoroughly rinsed; labels do not need to be removed.
 Unacceptable: Aluminum foil, clothes hangers, empty paint or aerosol cans, or pots and pans.

 • Newspaper and inserts: All newspaper and inserts that come with the paper may be included.
 Newspaper should be clean and dry.
 Do not bundle and tie paper.